mattiaseyram/create-reactstrap-prismic-app/README.md

 This project is intended to be used as a boilerplate for creating a dynamic website with Create-React-App, Reactstrap, and Prismic.io.

+The starter example can be seen at http://www.mattiaseyram.com/create-reactstrap-prismic-app/, hosted with GitHub Pages

 The following dependencies are used:

     - "bootstrap": "^4.1.1",